bluehalo/node-fhir-server-core/README.md

 ```

 ## Usage
-As you saw with the previous example, setting up a simple dev server is trivial.
-There are however, many more configuration options available to use.
-For a complete list on what all the configuration options are, what profiles we support and their possible configurations, best practices, authentication, and more, please consult our [Wiki](https://github.com/Asymmetrik/node-fhir-server-core/wiki).
-We will be adding more documentation and examples over time to the Wiki.
+For a complete list of all configuration options, supported profiles, their setups, best practices, authentication, etc. please consult our [Wiki](https://github.com/Asymmetrik/node-fhir-server-core/wiki).
+More documentation and examples will be added over time.

-If you would like to see an already developed implementation that utilizes MongoDB, please see our example Github repository we used for the ONC FHIR Secure API Server Showdown Challenge, [https://github.com/Asymmetrik/node-fhir-server-mongo](https://github.com/Asymmetrik/node-fhir-server-mongo).
+For an already developed implementation using MongoDB, please refer to our Github repository that we used for the ONC FHIR Secure API Server Showdown Challenge, [https://github.com/Asymmetrik/node-fhir-server-mongo](https://github.com/Asymmetrik/node-fhir-server-mongo).

 ## Philosophy
-Our vision for this project is to build an easy to use FHIR server that supports all of the resource profiles defined in the [US Core implementation guide](http://www.hl7.org/fhir/us/core/) and is built with security in mind from the ground up.
+Our project vision is to build an easy to use FHIR server that supports all resource profiles defined in the [US Core implementation guide](http://www.hl7.org/fhir/us/core/) and is built with security in mind from the ground up.
 We decided to use a plugin style architecture so implementors could focus on writing queries and not worry about all the other technical difficulties of securing the server.
-As this project matures, we plan to support more resources, more custom extensions, more versions, write capabilities, and much more.
+As this project matures, we plan to support more resources, custom extensions, versions, write capabilities, etc.

-We also believe very much in security, especially when it comes to health information.
+We believe in establishing a robust security, especially when it comes to health information.
 Part of the ONC Secure API Server Challenge was to stand up a server and let penetration testers have a go at it (you can see their results [here](https://github.com/Asymmetrik/node-fhir-server-core/issues?utf8=%E2%9C%93&q=label%3A%22ONC+FHIR+Challenge+Vulnerability%22+)).
 We are committed to continuing this practice and we will continue fixing any vulnerabilities discovered so we can do our best to make this server as secure as possible.
 For authentication, we are actively working on methods for simplifying integration with [SMART on FHIR](http://docs.smarthealthit.org/).

 ## Contributing
 Please see [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for more details regarding contributing issues or code.